briannawillis195/Horoscope/README.md

 <b>Tech Used:</b> HTML5, CSS3 and Javascript

 <b>Lessons Learned</b>: Conditionals can be so powerful!
 I think the way I  went about creating the conditionals can be simplified, but at the time I was creating it, it seemed like the easiest way to explain how I saw the code in my head.
-I also loved that I had creative control with this project and although the design is simple, it adds a pit of my personality to the project.
+I also loved that I had creative control with this project and although the design is simple, it adds a bit of my personality to the project.